hugopl/gi-crystal/README.md

 foo.my_signal_signal.emit(42, 3.14)
 ```

-⚠️ Meanwhile signals only support parameters of Integer and Float types.
-Support for other types will be added later.
+⚠️ Meanwhile signals only support parameters of Integer, Float, String and Boolean types.

+Also note that String parameters will be copied for each signal receiver, this is because the String goes to C, then back to
+Crystal as a `const char*` pointer.
+This may change in the future.

 ## Declaring GObject properties